apwit/lightspeed/README.md

 ## Caveats

 * Uses an experimental extension API
-* Doesn't intercept requests until after DNS resolution (I think) due to the API used, so crappy internet connections will yield crappy lightspeed results.
+* Doesn't intercept requests until after DNS resolution (I think) due to the API used, so crappy internet connections will yield latency.
 * Only supports one query per URL

 ## License